disguise-one/RenderStream/README.md

 * The application calls `rs_awaitFrameData` which blocks until a render request is received.
 * The application uses the frame data (camera, parameter and timing information) to render a frame.
 * The application calls `rs_sendFrame` which returns the rendered frame back to the disguise session for final composition, temporal alignment, colour correction and output to the display devices.
-* The application loops around to call `rs_awaitFrameData` again, and the process repeats until the user stops the workload, which causes WM_CLOSE to be issued to the application.
+* The application loops around to call `rs_awaitFrameData` again, and the process repeats until the user stops the workload, which causes `rs_awaitFrameData` to request a quit.
+If the application does not quit in a timely manner, `d3service` will send a close event and eventually terminate the application process.

 # Application programming dos and don'ts